mre/mre.github.io.v3/content/2017/rust-url-shortener/index.md

 ]
 +++

-One common Systems Design task in interviews is to sketch the software architecture of a URL shortener (a [bit.ly](https://bitly.com/) clone, so to say).
+One common systems design task in interviews is to sketch the software architecture of a URL shortener (a [bit.ly](https://bitly.com/) clone, if you may).
-Since I was playing around with Rocket, why not give it a try?
+Since I was playing around with [Rocket](https://rocket.rs/) &ndash; a web framework for Rust &ndash; why not give it a try?

 <!-- more -->